noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 Controls how this node is positioned in relation to siblings and if it affects the size of its parent.

 - _In Layout_ - This node is part of the parent node's layout.
 It will be stacked with its siblings depending on the parent node's layout settings.
-- _Absolute_ - This node will not be part of the parent node's layout, instead you are free to use the _Pos X_ and _Pos Y_ to place this node explicitly.
+- _Absolute_ - Removes this node from the flow of the parent's layout.
+Use margins and alignment to set the position.
 - _Sticky_ - Behaves like _In Layout_, except when the node is about the be scrolled outside the parent.
-It'll stick to an edge of the parent istead of scrolling away.
-What edge can be controlled with the **Alignment** input.
+It'll stick to an edge of the parent instead of scrolling away.
+Which edge can be controlled with the **Alignment** input.

 **Layout**
 By default children are stacked and this property specifies which direction they should be stacked.